 Who should apply?

-Honors Fellows who plan to attend medical school may also apply for Jane Macon Baird Pre-medical Scholarships that provide an additional $4,000 per year.
+Honors students who plan to attend medical school may also apply for Jane Macon Baird Pre-medical Scholarships that provide an additional $4,000 per year.
 These scholarships are renewable annually, provided students meet the criteria for the scholarship.
 A special essay is required for consideration for the Baird Scholarships.

 Elon Experiences and Research Grants